fabriziotappero/go_cheatsheet/README.md

 ```

 ### Operations on Arrays and Slices
-`len(a)` gives you the length of an array/a slice.
+`len(a)` gives you the length of an array/slice.
 It's a built-in function, not a attribute/method on the array.

 ```go
 // loop over an array/a slice